6.5×54mm Mannlicher–Schönauer: Hunting use

-Walter Dalrymple Maitland "Karamojo" Bell, who shot more than 1,500 elephants in the period 1895-1930, had a very high regard for the 6.5mm Mannlicher–Schoenauer, using it for approximately 300 of these kills.
+Walter Dalrymple Maitland "Karamojo" Bell, who shot 1,011 elephants, had a high regard for the 6.5mm Mannlicher–Schoenauer, mainly because the light Mannlicher Schonauer carbines it could be chambered in.
+He used it for approximately 300 of these kills.
 Daniel Fraser of Edinburgh, Scotland built him a special, lightweight rifle in that calibre.
-He only set it aside when he was unable to acquire dependable ammunition for it, and turned to a .275 Rigby Mauser magazine rifle instead.
-The .275 Rigby cartridge is interchangeable with the 7×57mm Mauser.
+He only set it aside when he was unable to acquire dependable ammunition for it, and returned to the Rigby-made 7mm Mauser he was using previously.
 Bell's legendary name has remained closely linked with the 7mm Mauser, but the 6.5 Mann.–Sch. was his first preference.

 The 6.5×54mm was referred to by the writer Ernest Hemingway as the .256 Mannlicher.
 Though it never replaced his favorite .30-06 Springfield, he did speak highly of it as a lion cartridge, and it was the favorite of his African guide and professional hunter Phillip Percival.
 The Kenya game warden and naturalist A. Blaney Percival also favored the 6.5×54mm.
+The 6.5x54mm chambered in Mannlicher-Schonauer sporting rifles were the most common red deer stalking rifles for hunters in the UK in the first half of the 20th Century.

-In part, the 6.5×54mm's reputation stems from its use of a 160 gr bullet, giving the projectile very high sectional density and therefore penetrating ability.
+In part, the 6.5×54mm's reputation for good performance on large game stems from its use of a 160 gr bullet, giving the projectile very high sectional density and therefore penetrating ability.
 It requires a fast rate-of-twist rifling (about 1 in 9") to stabilize such a long bullet.